 - Dealing with non-compliance.

-This approach is based on the bulk of the compliance work being handled by the Contract Management team.
+This approach is based on the bulk of the compliance work being handled by the Contract Management team as part of their contract management plans.
 Involvement of the Legal team is expected for advice about the more legalistic matters.
 Key stakeholders in each contract should be invited and expected to participate in compliance and other operational matters that fall within their areas of responsibility.

 But there is a bigger picture to contract compliance, and that’s based on a closer look at the nature of obligations that are contained in, associated with, supporting or surrounding contracts and the ecosystems they operate within.